Kubementat/kubementat/README.md

 Each of the given sub-directories contains additional README*.md files that document the actual component.
 For further details dive into the sub-directories.

+- __docs__: Documentation for kubementat
+- __cli__: Contains the kmt cli, which is the central tool for managing the kubementat installation and workflows
 - __docker_files__: All custom Dockerfiles used for creating docker images and running CI tasks
 - __helm_charts__: All helm charts used for deploying apps for the POC
   - nginx-example: the helm chart for deploying the nginx-example helm chart to a k8s cluster